QuantStack/xplugin/README.md

 ## Features

 - [x] Generic plugin framework
-- [x] Abitrary abstract base classes can be used as plugin interface
+- [x] Arbitrary abstract base classes can be used as plugin interface
 - [x] Customizable with custom plugin factories (see examples)
-- [x] Works on Linux, Mac and Windows and emscripten
+- [x] Works on linux, mac, windows and emscripten

 ## Usage